What you need to know about hepatitis A

 What can I do?

-If you are diagnosed with hepatitis A, a public health staff person will talk to you about informing your sex partners and household contacts that they might have been exposed to hepatitis A and encouraging them to get tested.
+If you are diagnosed with hepatitis A, a healthcare provider will talk to you about informing your sex partners and household contacts that they might have been exposed to the virus, and encouraging them to get tested.
 Your identity will not be revealed.

 This information sheet was developed in partnership with the Sex Information and Education Council of Canada (SIECCAN).